cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 Set a save path for the files in that category to fix this.

+### I am getting `0 torrents found` with qBittorrent and I set my `torrentDir`

+If you are using qBittorrent 4.6.x or later and have the option to use `SQLite database` in the Advanced menu in preferences, you will not be able to do torrent based searches.
+To be compatible with `cross-seed` you will need to switch this to `fastresume` mode and restart qBittorrent.
+This will store actual torrent files in your BT_Backup folder. `cross-seed` depends on, and indexes, the torrent files for searching.

+We have no current ETA on integration with qBittorrent's SQLite database.

 ### What [`linkType`](./options.md#linktype) should I use? (data-based searching)

 Your options are `"hardlink"` or `"symlink"`.
 These operate in seperate ways, and depending on your workflow you should choose appropriately.
 This is a brief description, however